-Layer 1 drivers are high-level drivers.
+- 17. Layer 1 drivers are high-level drivers.
 Their interfaces are defined in <driver>.h files.
-Each file includes the low-level (layer 0) driver interface defined in <driver>l.h.
+Each file includes the low-level (layer 0) driver interface defined in <driver>.l.h.
 The layer 1 driver has a larger memory footprint and robust error checking that is not part of the layer 0 driver.
 The high level driver also supports more device features and interrupt driven I/O. Each function of the layer 0 driver takes the base address of the device as the first argument.

-Each function of the layer 1 driver takes an instance pointer as the first argument.

-18. Remove the lab1.c source file from the previous lab by selecting it under Sources in the System tab and press delete.
+Each function of the layer 1 driver takes an instance pointer as the first argument. - 18.
+Remove the lab1.c source file from the previous lab by selecting it under Sources in the Applications tab and pressing delete.

-Add the source file Lab2a.c by selecting Project→Add Program Sources... from the menus and navigating to the /code directory of your project.
+Add the source file Lab2a.c by right clicking on sources in the Applications tab, selecting Add File, and navigating to the /code directory of your project.
 Before making changes to the file, a good practice is to use a source code control system to help you archive the multiple versions of your code as you change it.
 Use RCS, or another system, to archive the original file before you change it.